 FIX: Use your fuel shut-off valve, located at the bottom of your fuel tank to start and stop fuel flow.
 If your Cub Cadet doesn’t use a fuel shut-valve, use hose pliers to clamp your fuel lines to stop flow.

-Once you find a section of hose that does not allow fuel to flow, shut off your fuel and remove the fuel line.
+Once you find a section of the hose that does not allow fuel to flow, shut off your fuel and remove the fuel line.
 Spray carburetor cleaner into the hose and blow the line out with compressed air to remove the blockage.

 If you are unable to clear the fuel line so fuel can flow freely, replace your fuel line.
 It’s also a good time to replace your fuel line before it starts leaking if the line is dry and showing signs of cracking as well.